 THE IMPACT SLEEP DEPRIVATION

 When our mental resources are depleted, we have a harder time regulating our behavior.
 This is often what happens with sleep deprivation, which can decrease our ability to control impulses and overcome temptation.
 As our resources for self-control are depleted from lack of sleep, we become more susceptible to negative social influence— such as being less able to resist someone who tries to persuade us to do unethical things, such as deceiving others.

-CAFFEINE & SELF-CONTROL
+CAFFEINE AND SELF-CONTROL

 The authors claim that caffeine can actually boost our natural resources in these situations, helping us to better control our actions and refrain from unethical behavior, even when someone is attempting to influence us.
-The study found that, when participants were tired, they were more likely to succumb to unethical suggestions from others.
-But, after consuming caffeine, the participants had more resources to resist social influence (that is, the researcher telling them to deceive the other participants) because the caffeine alleviated some of the effects of sleep deprivation.
+The study found that when participants were tired, they were more likely to succumb to unethical suggestions from others.
+But after consuming caffeine, the participants had more resources to resist social influence (that is, the researcher telling them to deceive the other participants) because the caffeine alleviated some of the effects of sleep deprivation.

-SLEEP VS. CAFFEINE
+SLEEP VERSUS CAFFEINE

 These findings are particularly applicable in work settings, where sleep deprivation in employees could make them less able to resist unethical temptations from others at work.
 But while helpful in some regards, caffeinated beverages also have some disadvantages.
 Caffeine is a diuretic, can increase anxiety and heart rate, and can cause withdrawal symptoms like headaches and fatigue.

-But if rest is lacking, caffeine may give people the extra boost they need in order to get back some of the self-control they’ve lost from being exhausted.
+However, when employees lack sleep, caffeine may give people the extra boost they need in order to get back some of the self-control they’ve lost from being exhausted.